skadio/explorateur/README.md

 ## Quick Start

-To use Explorateur, you need to define `BaseState` and `BaseMove`, with the quick start template below.
+To use Explorateur, you need to define `BaseState` and `BaseMove` as in the quick start template below.

 ```python
 from explorateur import Explorateur, BaseMove, BaseState, ExplorationType, SearchType